$200-$800 cash incentive

-Packaged Terminal Heat Pumps (PTHPs) are self-contained units that look like air conditioning units, offer heating and cooling, and only require an electrical connection to operate.
+Packaged Terminal Heat Pumps (PTHPs) are self-contained units that offer heating and cooling and only require an electrical connection to operate.
 These units are commonly less expensive to install than a standard heat pump and take up less room.

 To get started on your energy-efficient upgrade follow the steps below or contact a program representative.

 - Property’s heating must be provided by Portland General Electric or Pacific Power.

 - Cash incentives are available to all Oregon multifamily attached residential properties with two or more units including: duplexes, triplexes and fourplexes; side-by-side units; and stacked structures with five or more units.
 For specific incentives based on your building type see the “Details” tab for further eligibility requirements.

 - Energy-saving improvements must meet program requirements.

 Find a trade ally contractor or work with your own contractor.

 Install equipment that meets the requirements listed on the Details tab.

 Complete and submit an incentive application with supporting documentation.

 - Proof of payment (invoice or receipt marked paid) and/or contractor’s invoice